Sennheiser Momentum In Ear Wireless Review

 So – the momentum in ear wireless have a great spec & build quality, fantastic battery life, feel great – but how do they sound?

 The Sennheiser momentum range is well known for it’s sparkling sonic performance with a hint of bass boost – and we’re happy to confirm that this trait is continued with the momentum in ear wireless.
+They sound absolutely stellar!

 It’s a great sonic performance that’s highlighted by the solid well defined bass that hits right down to almost sub bass levels, which never seems to overpower the taut midrange performance & sparkling crystal clear high end response.
 Bass lines smack with authority & vocals come through with beautiful clarity & separation.